doctrine/doctrine-website/source/blog/2022-11-04-annotations-to-attributes.md

 ## Annotations

 Let's go 22 years back in time.
-In October 2000, Ulf Wendel introduces phpdoc comments to at the PHP-Kongress.
-Such comments follow a structure that allows to produce API documentation from them, and are inspired by javadoc.
+In October 2000, Ulf Wendel introduces phpdoc comments at the PHP-Kongress.
+These comments follow a structure that allows to produce API documentation from them.
+They are inspired by javadoc.

 In 2002, Alex Buckley, a Specification lead for the Java language publishes [JSR-175][jsr-175], thus proposing to add user-defined annotations to the